szarnyasg/duckdb-web/_posts/2022-10-28-lightweight-compression.md

 Frame of Reference encoding is an extension of bit packing, where we also include a frame.
 The frame is the minimum value found in the set of values.
 The values are stored as the offset from this frame.
 An example of this is given below.

 <img src="/images/compression/for.png"
-     alt="Data set stored both uncompressed and with FOR compression" width="100%"
+     alt="Dataset stored both uncompressed and with FOR compression" width="100%"
      />